ColoradoSchoolOfMines/Plummet-Language/README.md

 This repo is under a large rework.
 I will be messy for a little bit while I sort things out.

+## Dependences

+### Compiling

+- LLVM 14
+- Clang 15.x.x (Not sure what the minimum version is, I am using 15.x.x and would recommend it for best support)

+### Developing

+- Everything above
+- mingw-w64-gcc

 ## TODO

 - [ ] Fix file/class names